Dairy products and beef are the primary dietary sources of conjugated linoleic acid.

 High blood pressure

-Taking CLA by mouth daily can help decrease body fat in adults, but it does not appear to decrease body weight or body mass index for most people.
+Taking CLA by mouth daily can help decrease body fat in adults, but it does not appear to reduce body weight or body mass index for most people.

 This acid can reduce hunger pangs, but it is unclear if this leads to reduced caloric intake.